TrueBlocks/trueblocks-core/src/apps/pinMan/README.md

 ## pinMan

-The `pinMan` program allows one to manage and view the status of TrueBlocks's IPFS pins.
+The `pinMan` is not ready for prime time.
+Please return late.

 ## Building